 With just a short ferry journey from either Arisaig or Mallaig you can be here experiencing the Isle of Rum for yourself.
 You can come for a few hours between ferry stops; soak up the atmosphere of our village, visit Kinloch Castle, the craft shop and still have time for a bite to eat in the Village Hall teashop before departure.

 Or, why not stay for longer and really get to the heart of our island.
-For accommodation, we have the Village Campsite and Camping Cabins, Ivy Cottage Guest House and the Castle Hostel, run by Scottish Natural Heritage.
+For accommodation, we have the Village Campsite and Camping Cabins, Ivy Cottage Guest House, Stalkers Bothy self-catering accommodation and Kinloch Hostel, run by Scottish Natural Heritage.
 Out in the far flung reaches of the island there are two mountain bothies.

 We also have a well-stocked shop for all your provisions.